A good foundation for any blog…

 “Where do I start?”

-In order to point you in the right direction and help put your mind at ease, I recorded a series of 5 podcasts that I consider a started guide or Blogging 101.
-Take each lesson and listen to them one at a time to help you sort through the confusion about starting your first blog, you don’t need to listen to them all at once.
-Go step-by-step until you reach the end.
+In order to point you in the right direction and help put your mind at ease, I recorded a series of 5 podcast episodes that I consider a starter guide or you might call it Blogging 101.
+Each lesson teaches you some of the best practices for how to start blogging and help you sort through the confusion most new bloggers face.
+You don’t have to listen to them all at once, but I encourage you to go step-by-step until you reach the end.

 All you need to do now is tune out the noise, turn up the volume, sit back, relax and just listen.
 You can even close your eyes for the next 15 minutes, as you begin to imagine what your blog will look like 2 or 3 months from now.
 Remember, you now have the power to transform your longstanding dream of having your own successful blog, into an everyday reality.